PratyushSingh07/gsoc_proposal_23/mifos_proposal.md

 <!-- <br><br><br> -->

 # **11. Other Open Source Contributions**
-I have been contributing to Open Souce for quite some time and here are some of my contributions:
+I have been contributing to Open Source for quite some time and here are some of my contributions:
 <br>

 1. Dare2Change :